EndaleK/Kaleb-Endale/ColdBore/data_qc_tracker_project/README.md

 4. Edit or delete existing data.
 5. Explore the Summary Dashboard for insights and visualizations.

-For any issues or questions, please contact the repository maintainer.
+For any issues or questions, please contact Kaleb Endale.